Tim Scott: Judicial nominations

-President Trump and race relations
+President Trump and racism

 In 2017, Scott reacted to the Unite the Right rally in Charlottesville by acknowledging that "Racism is real.
-It is alive".
+It is alive."
 Asked to comment on Trump's statement that there had been "good people" on both sides at the rally and that there was "blame on both sides" for the violence that ensued, Scott said that while Trump had initially "rejected hatred, bigotry, and racism" in his "strong" comments on the ensuing Monday, his comments on Tuesday "started erasing the comments that were strong.
 What we want to see from our president is clarity and moral authority.
 And that moral authority is compromised when Tuesday happens.
 There's no question about that [...]
 I'm not going to defend the indefensible."

-Trump invited Scott to meet with him on Wednesday, after which Scott said that Trump "was very receptive to listening.
-That is a key to understanding", and that he had "obviously reflected on what he's said, on his intentions and the perceptions of those comments" which were "not exactly what he intended".
+After meeting with Trump, Scott said that Trump "was very receptive to listening" and had "obviously reflected on what he's said, on his intentions and the perceptions of those comments" which were "not exactly what he intended".

 Scott called upon Trump to delete his tweets that attacked demonstrators against the murder of George Floyd.
 Scott said, "Those are not constructive tweets, without any question.
 I'm thankful that we can have the conversation. ...
 We talked about the fact that there is a constructive way to have a dialogue with a nation in this similar fashion that we had a conversation after Charlottesville, the President will listen, if you engage him with the facts of the issue".
 Scott also advocated that Trump delete his retweet of supporters chanting "white power", which he soon did.

+One Big Beautiful Bill Act

+In his capacity as chair of the Banking Committee, Scott introduced a provision to the One Big Beautiful Bill Act that would have eliminated Federal Reserve funding for the Consumer Financial Protection Bureau.
+After the Senate Parliamentarian ruled that this provision would violate the rules of reconciliation, the provision was amended to merely reduce Federal Reserve funding for the CFPB.

+In response to a Congressional Budget Office (CBO) assessment of the One Big Beautiful Bill Act that estimated the law would add trillions to the national debt and result in 11 million people losing their health insurance, Scott released a video on X criticizing the CBO.
+His speech made nine factual errors in one minute, including multiple claims that the CBO had made faulty predictions several years before the CBO had even been established.
+The video received a Community Note addressing his inaccurate statements.

+Endorsements

+Scott has endorsed Lindsey Graham in the 2026 United States Senate race, and is serving in a leadership capacity on Graham's campaign team.